njherron04/njherron04/README.md

 # 👋 Nolan Herron

-This repository contains my projects, as well as labs I completed throughout school, where I practice security and programming through hands-on experiments.
+This repository contains my projects, as well as labs I completed academically, where I practice security and programming through hands-on experiments.

 ---